IMPROVING THE LIVES OF CHILDREN WITH CANCER THROUGH

 Childhood Cancer is severely underfunded.
 Conservative estimates place pediatric cancer annual funding at only $30 million while adult cancer funding amounts to $5.6 Billion.
 Only 4 new drugs have been developed in the past 20 years to help children with cancer.
 While survival rates have improved, we still lose far too many young children to cancer and 2/3 of those who do survive face lifelong and serious health effects.

 We have been privileged to speak on behalf of patients and families facing childhood cancer through lobbying efforts with Senators, Representatives, and Delegates in the United States Congress, Virginia General Assembly and Kentucky General Assembly.
-We have helped raise awareness and advocated for important legislation and funding.
+We have helped raise awareness and advocated for important legislation and funding through the years.
 Fortunately, the United States Senate and House of Representatives unanimously passed the STAR (Survivorship, Treatment, Access and Research) Act in 2018 representing the largest childhood cancer initiative to date on the federal level.
 This promising legislation is to be celebrated, but much work remains to ensure better treatments, cure rates and care for cancer patients and survivors.
+Continued budgeting for the STAR Act and other helpful childhood cancer legislation must be achieved.
+We are currently working to attain funding for childhood cancer from the Virginia General Assembly which has unfortunately only funded adult cancer programs and research through its state cancer plan.

 BLOG – COPING WITH CHILDHOOD ILLNESS: